NiloofarAZAD/ViT-and-CNN-Based-UNet-Models-Semantic-Segmentation-Aerial-Imagery/README.md

 I built 5 models including the classic UNet and Vision-Transformer-based UNet (UNETR).
 The other 3 models are variations of it (VGG10-UNet, Densenet-121-Unet, Attention-UNet)

-⚡ In conclusion, using 2088 images to train models, Densenet-121-Unet achieved the best performance with 89% accuracy compared to others.
+⚡ In conclusion, using 2088 images to train models, Densenet-121-Unet achieved the best performance with an accuracy of 89% compared to others.

 The UNETR architecture utilizes a Transformer as the encoder to learn sequence representations of input images and effectively capture the global multi-scale information, following this, there is a CNN-based decoder to upsample the global representations and generate the final segmentation mask.